JerBouma/FinanceToolkit/README.md

 > **CAPEX Dividend Coverage Ratio**

 The capex dividend coverage ratio assesses whether a company’s cash flow from operations is sufficient to cover both its capital expenditures (which are essential for maintaining and growing its business) and its dividend payments to shareholders.
 A higher ratio indicates a stronger ability to fund both capex and dividends from operating cash flow.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_dividend_coverage_ratio).

+> **Debt to Capital Ratio**

+The debt to capital ratio measures the proportion of a company’s total capital (debt plus equity) that is financed by debt.
+Unlike the debt to equity ratio, which can theoretically exceed one or become negative with low or negative equity, the debt to capital ratio is bounded between 0 and 1 under normal circumstances, making it easier to compare across companies with very different capital structures.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_to_capital_ratio).

+> **Preferred Dividend Coverage Ratio**

+The preferred dividend coverage ratio measures a company’s ability to pay dividends owed to preferred shareholders out of its net income.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_preferred_dividend_coverage_ratio).

+> **Interest Paid to Interest Expense Ratio**

+The interest paid to interest expense ratio measures how much of the accrual-based interest expense reported on the income statement was actually paid out in cash during the period.
+A ratio consistently below one can indicate that interest is being accrued (e.g. on payment-in-kind debt) rather than paid, while a ratio well above one can indicate the payment of previously accrued interest or a mismatch between the cash and accrual reporting periods, both of which are relevant quality-of-earnings signals.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_interest_paid_to_expense_ratio).

 </details>